k4ven/Auto_Windows_Python_venv_Install/README.md

 Installation of a version of python on a Windows computer, creation of the virtual environnement (venv) and Idle interpreter execution, this from a .bat file.

-The intent is to allow people without programming experience or python experience or python interest or computer experience to install and use custom python programs on Windows with the Idle interpreter without almost no tutorials or packages version management.
+The intent is to allow people without programming experience or python experience or python interest or computer experience to install and use custom python programs on Windows with the Idle interpreter with almost no tutorials or packages version management.

 ## How to use